I/O Operations#

 #

-Read the values stored in a given band.
+Read the values stored in a given band (eager or lazy).

 Data Chuncks/blocks When a raster dataset is stored on disk, it might not be stored as one continuous chunk of data.
 Instead, it can be divided into smaller rectangular blocks or tiles.
 These blocks can be individually accessed, which is particularly useful for large datasets:

-at once.
-This is especially beneficial when only a small portion of the data needs to be processed.
+dataset at once.
+This is especially beneficial when only a small portion of the data needs

-improve performance.
-For example, if the block size matches the reading or processing window,
+significantly improve performance.
+For example, if the block size matches the reading or

 Parameters: